Tanzu Observability by Wavefront supports several types of metrics, including 2 kinds of counters.

 Where Are Delta Counters Useful?

-Delta counters are useful if you want to combine points come in at the same time from several sources.
+Delta counters are useful if you want to combine points that come in at the same time from several sources.
 For example:

-Example: Monitoring AWS Lambda
+Example: Monitoring AWS Lambda with Delta Counters

-AWS Lambda allows you to specify functions you want to run – and then you can stop worrying about the function execution.
-For example, assume you want to generate a thumbnail each time any of your users uploads images to their folder.
+AWS Lambda allows you to specify functions that you want to run – and then you can stop worrying about the function execution.
+For example, assume that you want to generate a thumbnail each time any of your users uploads images to a folder.
 You can write a Lambda function that monitors the folders and takes care of thumbnail generation for you.
 AWS runs as many of the functions as necessary to handle the current workload, and you don’t have to worry about scaling up or down.

 Using Delta Counters

 You have to send and query delta counters like this: